Lector/DSA5maptool/README.md

 Replace tableImage usage with addon-image usage

+Represent patzerNahkampf table as json?
+Represent patzerZauber table as json?
+Represent patzerWaffenlos table as json?

 Check wether Tools --> onFirstInit --> setData("AvKalender") can use json instead of string Krankheits/Giftprobe --> Check wether `abfrageImpersonate` is needed in campaign macro Change Character/Token Option --> Check wether `abfrageImpersonate` is needed in campaign macro